-The September release contains demographic updates for Canada, the U.S., Japan, and 16 countries in North and South America.
-Read more about these updates below or jump ahead to learn how these updates affect you.
+The September ArcGIS Online release includes demographic updates for several countries.
+Read on to learn more about the demographic data.
+Or jump ahead to learn how these updates affect you.

 How will these updates affect me?

 For the Ready-to-Use Living Atlas Maps User within ArcGIS Online

 Demographic layers and maps for Estonia, China, India, Indonesia, Malaysia, Philippines, and Thailand are updated.
 The premium Canada demographic maps in the Living Atlas will be updated with 2018 data in Q4 2018.